Hot Topics Home and Family

 “Our research reinforced the importance of financial solutions that can help consumers navigate through market cycles and protect their loved ones,” said David Berkowitz, president, Lincoln Financial Network, Lincoln Financial’s wealth management business.
 “People are not only concerned about having enough to pay their bills, but also saving for retirement and preparing for the unexpected.
 It’s important to have a well-rounded financial plan that can address those risks, protect assets and create positive outcomes for today’s families.”

-To achieve a stronger financial future, don’t neglect your finances in 2023 — instead, add a little TLC (Talk, Learn, Commit).
+To achieve a stronger financial future, don’t neglect your finances in this coming year — instead, add a little TLC (Talk, Learn, Commit).
 Resolve to create a robust financial plan using these three tips from Lincoln Financial:

 1. Talk about it.
 Financial conversations play a crucial role.
 Be transparent with your loved ones about financial priorities so you can set expectations and work toward your shared financial goals.
 Initiate ongoing discussions to stay on track with everything from saving for retirement to paying for a long-term healthcare event, which can happen suddenly and be very costly.
 Also, consider talking to a financial professional who can help identify solutions that best meet your individual needs, as well as drive better outcomes.
 Lincoln’s research found those who work with financial professionals are more likely to prioritize retirement savings (26% vs. 10%).